flipcoder/midimech/README.md

 You do this by creating another device in LoopMidi called "visualizer" then use a Midi Out plugin on the track you want to visualize and set the plugin to use the visualizer midi device.

-## MPE
+## Full MPE

-(Note: This mode currently only works on LinnStrument 128)
+### 128 Key

-To use ChPerNote/MPE mode, set your LinnStrument to "NO OVERLAP" with a transposition of -3 octaves and +6 pitch.
+To use ChPerNote/MPE mode, set your LinnStrument 128 to "NO OVERLAP" with a transposition of -3 octaves and +6 pitch.
 Then, set `no_overlap=true` in your settings.ini file (if you don't have one, copy it from settings.ini.example).

-For some reason, these settings are required to get note 0 to be the lower left pad and the upper right to be 127.
-Due to the midi note range being 0-127, this only works for the LinnStrument 128.
-If you know of a workaround to this limitation, let me know.
+### 200 Key

+Note: This workaround has not been tested on the 200 but it should work.

+To use ChPerNote/MPE mode, first enable SPLIT.
+Then, set your LinnStrument to "NO OVERLAP" with a transposition on both splits of -3 octaves and +6 pitch.
+Make sure ChPerNote mode is also set on both splits.
+Then, set `no_overlap=true` and `hardware_split=true` in your settings.ini file (if you don't have one, copy it from settings.ini.example).

 ## Pitch Bend

 To get pitch bending working properly, you'll need to set your virtual instruments' pitch bend range to exactly double the amount of the LinnStrument's range.